notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 - App bundles - Here you will need to upload the build that we have downloaded earlier from the expo.dev dashboard.
 - Release name - This will not be shown to the users on Google Play Store, it's just so that you could follow each release easier.
-- Release notes - Add new release notes to the user, so that it would be clear what this new version added, changed or fixed.
+- Release notes - Add new release notes for users to better understand what this new version added, changed or fixed.

-After providing the information, click **Save** button in the bottom of the right corner and then click **Review release** to check if your release doesn't have any errors.
-If everything is good, simply click **Start rollout to Production** in the right bottom corner of the screen and confirm the rollout in the pop-up.
+After providing the information, click **Save** button in the bottom-right corner and then click **Review release** to check if your release doesn't have any errors.
+If everything is good, simply click **Start rollout to Production** in the bottom-right corner of the screen and confirm the rollout in the pop-up.
 ![Production Release](./production-release.png)

 That's it, you have submitted your application to the Google Review!
-Now it will take around 24 hours for Google to review your application and if everything meets their guidelines, your application will change status from **In Review** to **Available on Google Play**, and it will be automatically listed on the Google Play Store!!
+Now it will take around 24 hours for Google to review your application and if everything meets their guidelines, your application status will be changed from **In Review** to **Available on Google Play**, and it will be automatically listed on the Google Play Store!!
 ![Available On Google Play](./available-on-google-play.png)

 ## Updating Application